-HB 19 delegates nearly all responsibility for developing and operating a Canadian importation program to an outside vendor.
-This includes developing the list of drugs that stand to produce the greatest cost savings for state programs.
+SB 19-005 delegates nearly all responsibility for developing and operating a Canadian importation program to an outside vendor.
+This includes developing the list of drugs that stand to produce the greatest cost savings for the state.
 We believe it is crucial that any vendor submit the specific methodology it will employ to calculate cost savings and identify the threshold it would use to define "significant cost savings."
-Any potential vendor should provide a sample list of drugs that meets a defined savings threshold under its methodology for calculating savings so AHCA can estimate where its drug spend could potentially be impacted.
+Any potential vendor should provide a sample list of drugs that meets a defined savings threshold under its methodology for calculating savings, so the Department can estimate where its drug spend could potentially be impacted.